What Are Pleural Effusions?

 While addressing pleural effusions will not stop or control the mesothelioma itself, managing this symptom will help make the patient comfortable and improve their quality of life.
 In other words, treating pleural effusions is part of palliative care.

-When doctors treat pleural effusions, they use the thoracentesis technique to drain out the excess fluid.
+When doctors treat pleural effusions, they use the thoracentesis technique to drain the excess fluid.
 A needle is inserted directly into the chest to collect fluid and drain it into a bag.
-Thoracentesis is a simple and quick procedure done with local anesthetic.
+A thoracentesis is a simple and quick procedure done with a local anesthetic.
 However, patients will often experience a continued recurrence of pleural effusions.